 |---|---|---|---|

-For MCHP, the target consensus of 71.33 indicates a potential upside from its current price of 52.9, while LSCC’s consensus of 79 suggests a favorable outlook compared to its price of 70.88.
-These targets show that analysts are optimistic about both companies’ growth potential.
+Overall, analysts expect MCHP to reach a consensus target price of 71.33, suggesting a potential upside from its current price of 53.58.
+For LSCC, the consensus target of 79 indicates a favorable outlook compared to its current price of 70.21.

 Strengths and Weaknesses

-The following table outlines the strengths and weaknesses of Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC) based on recent performance metrics.
+The following table outlines the strengths and weaknesses of Microchip Technology Incorporated (MCHP) and Lattice Semiconductor Corporation (LSCC), providing a comparative overview to assist in your investment decisions.

 | Criterion | Microchip Technology (MCHP) | Lattice Semiconductor (LSCC) |